plexoio/morada/README.md

 - After ensuring the README.md was up to date, we decided to open GitHub Pages for our product.
 The setup was rather easy:

-1. Go to your repository
+1. Go to your repository.
-2. Click on the settings button
+2. Click on the settings button.
-3. Go to the left navbar on `Code and automation`
+3. Go to the left navbar on `Code and automation`.
-4. Click on `Pages`
+4. Click on `Pages`.
-5. Select `deploy from a branch`
+5. Select `deploy from a branch`.
-6. Select `Branch` and then `/root` then click on `Save`
+6. Select `Branch` and then `/root` then click on `Save`.
 7. Wait for 1 to 5 minutes and then refresh your page.
 8. On top of that section, you will see the link to your GitHub Pages.